pjawale-cohere/ml-demos/README.md

 # ml-demos
-This repo hosts are ML-Demos, specifically any that are created using Streamlit.
+This repo hosts ML-Demos, specifically any that are created using Streamlit.